 Think of it as a cholesterol score for childhood toxic stress.

 You get one point for each type of trauma.
 The higher your ACE score, the higher your risk of health and social problems.
 (Of course, other types of trauma exist that could contribute to an ACE score, so it is conceivable that people could have ACE scores higher than 10; however, the ACE Study measured only 10 types.)

 As your ACE score increases, so does the risk of disease, social and emotional problems.
 With an ACE score of 4 or more, things start getting serious.
 The likelihood of chronic pulmonary lung disease increases 390 %; hepatitis, 240 %; depression 460 %; suicide, 1,220 %.

-(By the way, lest you think that the ACE Study was yet another involving inner-city poor people of color, take note: The study’s participants were 17,000 mostly white, middle and upper-middle class college-educated San Diegans with good jobs and great health care – they all belonged to the Kaiser Permanente health maintenance organization.)
+(The original study’s participants in 1998 were over 17,000 mostly white, middle and upper–middle class college–educated San Diegans with good jobs and great health care – they all belonged to the Kaiser Permanente health maintenance organization.)

 “EFT (Emotional Freedom Technique) or more commonly called tapping is a low-risk acupressure technique that calms the limbic system of the brain, enabling people to regulate their over-aroused nervous systems, eliminating the flashbacks, nightmares and terror that plague traumatized adults and children.

 EFT is a trauma-focused practice grounded in neuroscience research and Eastern preventive medicine that engages neuroplasticity to restore development.”